Phase 1 Attendance and Late Arrival Policy

 • All attendance-related communication from and to individual students must be in writing.

-• Communication about absences for mandatory sessions are expected, regardless if they will be excused or unexcused.
+• Communication about absences for attendance-mandatory sessions is expected, regardless of whether the absence is excused or unexcused.

-• The curriculum administration on a specific campus, applying College-wide procedures, determines if students’ absences are to be excused or unexcused, in accordance with the attendance policy.
+• The curriculum administration on a specific campus, applying College-wide procedures, determines if students’ absences are excused or unexcused, in accordance with the attendance policy.

 • Communication of those decisions to students indicates that the decision was made by curriculum administration on a specific campus, applying College-wide procedures.